eurekaclinical/eurekaclinical-user-client/README.md

 No final releases yet

 ## What does it do?
-The library provides two REST API clients for managing user profile information for deployments of Eureka!
+It is a library for accessing eurekaclinical-user-service RESTful APIs from Java applications.
+It provides two REST API clients for managing user profile information for deployments of Eureka!
 Clinical that use its built-in authentication and user profile microservices:
 * EurekaClinicalUserClient.java: for web clients to manage user profile information via the eurekaclinical-user-webapp proxy.
 * EurekaClinicalUserProxyClient.java: for Java applications to manage user profile information directly using eurekaclinical-user-service.